mlflow/mlflow/docs/source/getting-started/index.rst

 Quickstart elements
 ^^^^^^^^^^^^^^^^^^^

-You can read through the quickstart directly as a guide, or navigate directly to the notebook example to get started.
+You can read through the quickstart as a guide, or navigate directly to the notebook example to get started.

 .. raw:: html